Buying a house with someone else can be complicated, especially if you aren’t related.

 It depends.
 The declaration of trust often remains valid for as long as the parties own the property.

-You can end a declaration of trust if all parties agree to do so.
+You can end a declaration of trust if all parties agree.

 Reasons to create a declaration of trust